What is PCOS?

 - Evidence of hyperandrogenemia either clinically or biochemically means there is evidence of elevated male hormone production.
 This is measured by a blood test that measures testosterone level.
-Another indication is hirsutism or hair growth issues, which is abnormal hair growth in hormonal dependent areas, including the upper lip, the chin, the face, the breast and the lower abdomen.
+Another indication is hirsutism or hair growth issues, which is abnormal hair growth in hormonal dependent areas, including the upper lip, the chin, the face, the breast or chest, and the lower abdomen.
 It can be very mild to very severe.

 - When you have a polycystic ovary appearance on a transvaginal pelvic ultrasound, the image looks like tiny cyst-like formations.
 They are eggs or follicles rimming the ovaries, starting to grow and then stopping at a small follicle size of approximately 2-10 mm.
 This appearance is very characteristic and can be used for making a diagnosis.

 - Of note, when making the diagnosis of PCOS other medical conditions that present like PCOS must be eliminated.
 The following hormone conditions must be ruled out prior to making the diagnosis of PCOS: thyroid disease, ovarian and/or adrenal tumors, adrenal enzyme deficiency and prolactin abnormalities.

 This condition can be associated with a variety of different symptoms, including:

 - High levels of male hormones, also called androgens.
 This can cause excessive facial and body hair or hirsutism

 - An irregular or absent menstrual cycle

 - May or may not have many small cysts in their ovaries as seen on an ultrasound

 - Inability to get pregnant

 - Weight gain or obesity, usually carrying extra weight around the waist